Melodie Zarzeczny, Board Chair

 Six years ago she was approached to sit on a committee whose purpose was to have a hospice residence in the Municipality of Clarington where she lives.

-As a member of the Board for two years, fundraising and awareness keep her occupied now as well as being “the nurse” to the neighborhood and farming community.
+As a member of the Board, fundraising and awareness keep her occupied now as well as being “the nurse” to the neighborhood and farming community.

 Willie joined the Durham Region Hospice – Clarington Board in October, 2018 after being involved (since 2014) with a small group engaged to see a hospice residence built in Clarington.

 The Village of Newcastle has been “home” for the Woo family for over 67 years.
-Willie served on Clarington Council for three terms.
-His first term was as the Local Councillor and the next two terms as Regional Councillor.
+In 2022, Willie was re-elected to Clarington Council for a fourth term.
+He has served as the Local Councillor and served for two terms as Regional Councillor.
 Willie is a retired employee of Goodyear Engineered Products – Bowmanville Plant.